Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 You will see that our Web Component log will look like this:
 > Attribute data-person value: [object Object]

-To pass the full object, we will need to stringify it first and parse it later...
+That's not great.
+To pass the entire object, we will need to stringify it first and parse it later.

-in angular component add the following line :
+in our angular component, add the following line :
 ```
 JSON = JSON;
 ```